catalyst-team/classification/README.md

 Powerful configs allow us to investigate models in a controlled and reproducible way.
 We will perform the following experiments:
 - Two stages trained classification using `Softmax`
 - Two stages trained "Multilabel" classification using `BCEWithLogitsLoss`
-- Two stages trained "Multilabel" classification using `FocalLossMultiClass`
+- Two stages trained MultiHeadNet "Multilabel" classification using `FocalLossMultiClass`  and with rotation factor prediction
-- Two stages trained classification and rotation factor prediction
+- Two stages trained MultiHeadNet "Multilabel" classification using `CrossEntropyLoss` and with rotation factor prediction

 #### Config training
 The config allows you to define: